Download here the Good Practice Code in pdf

 Source: ©2013 Thomson Reuters, Journal Citation Reports®

 The corresponding author will receive galley proofs and will be responsible for the final version of the published article.
-Accepted articles appear online as "Forthcoming articles" as soon as the galley proofs have been approved by the authors and the Editor-in-Chief.
+Accepted articles appear online as "Forthcoming articles" as soon as the authors and the Editor-in-Chief have approved the galley proofs.
 No changes can be made after online publication.
-The dates of submission, acceptance and online publication will appear at the end of each article.
+The dates of submission, acceptance and online publication will appear at the beginning of each article.